 In a rare television interview from 1983, Michael Flannery speaks with Niall O'Dowd for a PBS show based in San Francisco called Irish Magazine.
 Michael Flannery fought in the Irish War of Independence.
 He joined the volunteers when he was 14 years of age.
 “I was as tall then as I am now, and no one asked,” Flannery says in this interview with Niall O’Dowd taped in … [Read more...] about Rebel With A Cause

 "I'm not ready to give up on the anthem and the ritual of standing while its played."
-By Martin E. Dempsey During operation desert storm, after Iraq’s Republican Guard had been forced out of Kuwait, my brigade set up a checkpoint on the only highway from Kuwait to Baghdad.
+During operation desert storm, after Iraq’s Republican Guard had been forced out of Kuwait, my brigade set up a checkpoint on the only highway from Kuwait to Baghdad.
 We established a medical treatment facility and raised the American flag.
-It was a signal to … [Read more...] about Last Word: 90 Seconds Together
+It was a signal to the oppressed … [Read more...] about Last Word: 90 Seconds Together

 The Irish in Colorado are seeking to honor immigrants buried in unmarked graves.
 These were desperate, transient, uneducated, unskilled, and mostly young people.
 The poorest of these immigrants, without any resources or family were buried in the“Catholic” free section of the cemetery, with a crude wooden slab to mark their burial.
 The wooden slabs have long since rotted and … [Read more...] about Remembering Colorado’s Forgotten Irish